-- 8. Select either This predefined account or This account to select the service account.
-If needed, enter a password and confirm this.
-Click Continue. - 9.
-If you have more than one available IIS website, you can select any of these.
-However, if any of your websites have HTTPS binding, select one of these.
+- On the Select service account for recording server, select either This predefined account or This account to select the service account for the recording server.
+If needed, enter a password.
 Click Continue. - 10.
-In the Specify management server encryption window, you can secure communication by encrypting the connections from all recording servers.
+On the Specify management server encryption page, you can secure the communication from all recording servers to the management server.

-If you enable encryption from the recording servers to the management server, the system requires that you also encrypt the connection from the management server to the recording servers.
-You do that on the Specify recording server encryption page of the installer wizard.
+If you encrypt the connection from the recording server to the management server (on the Specify management server encryption page of the installation wizard), the system requires that you also encrypt the connection from the management server to the recording server (on the Specify recording server encryption page of the installation wizard).
+For more information, see Management server encryption (explained) on page 66.

 Select a valid certificate in the list.
-For more information about preparing your system for secure communication, see Management server encryption (explained) on page 64.
+For more information about preparing your system for secure communication, see Management server encryption (explained) on page 66 or the Milestone Certificate guide (English only).

-You can also enable encryption after this installation from the Management Server Manager tray icon in the notification area.
+You can also enable encryption after installation from the Management Server Manager tray icon in the notification area.